Everyone thinks they’re empathetic.

 The Craft Principle

 If you can only write characters you like, you’re not writing fiction.
-You’re writing propaganda for your own ego.
+You’re writing propaganda for your ego.

-The work is to understand people.
+So then the work is to understand people.
 All of them.
 Including the ones whose existence makes you uncomfortable, whose beliefs threaten yours, whose choices you find repugnant.
 Psychology gives you the scaffolding: the attachment styles, the defense mechanisms, the shame and wound and compensation that drive human behavior beneath the surface.
 Method acting gives you the practice: the discipline of asking what would I do rather than what would a villain do.

 The result is characters who feel like they exist independently of your approval.
 Who breathe on the page because you’ve breathed through them.
 Whose interiority is so coherent that readers can’t dismiss them, can’t write them off, can’t maintain comfortable distance.